ArPiRobot/arpirobot.github.io/docs/advanced/buildminimage.md

 mkdir ~/arpirobot
 ```

+## Test the Image
+Put the simple test program from the pythonlib samples into the `arpirobot` folder and set the filename in `main.txt`.
+Reboot, then connect with DS and make sure it is working correctly.

 ## Cleanup
 Remove any git keys that were added to the system or any passwords that were saved with a credential manager.